Fast Facts

 Exit with lesser award | Not applicable |

 Course articulation | Students seeking admission to a research higher degree should consult the University’s HDR Degree by Research Requirements.
-Students seeking admission to a Masters by Research must have obtained at least a GPA 5.0 (Credit) for the Graduate Diploma of Research Methods.
-To be eligible to apply for direct admission to a PhD, students must have obtained at least a GPA 6.0 (Distinction) for the Graduate Diploma of Research Methods. |
+Students seeking admission to a Masters by Philosophy must have obtained at least a GPA 5.0 (Credit) for the supervised research component of the Graduate Diploma of Research Methods (RM8501 and RM8502).
+To be eligible to apply for direct admission to a Doctorate of Philosophy, must have obtained at least a GPA 6.0 (Distinction) for the supervised research component of the Graduate Diploma of Research Methods (RM8501 and RM8502). |

 Special awards | Students may receive an Award of Recognition in accordance with the Recognition of Academic Excellence Procedure |